RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/mattar_natneuro_2018_prioritize_memory.md

 \end{align*}
 $$

-The immediate reward doesn't matter in this difference we're considering that the agent has already committed to taking action $a$, so whether $a$ was sampled from the new or old policy is irrelevant.
+The immediate reward doesn't matter in this difference we're considering that the agent has already committed to taking action $$a$$, so whether $$a$$ was sampled from the new or old policy is irrelevant.
 Plugging this result back in to our first equation, we discover a recursion:

 $$
 \begin{align*}